sourcegraph/sourcegraph-public-snapshot/doc/a_new_admin/deployment/docker-single-container/index.md

 ## Upgrade

-Before upgrading, refer to the [update notes for single-container Sourcegraph with Docker](../../updates/pure_docker.md).
+Before upgrading, refer to the [update notes for single-container Sourcegraph with Docker](../../deployment/upgrade/server.md).

 To update, just use the newer `sourcegraph/server:N.N.N` Docker image (where `N.N.N` is the version number) in place of the older one, using the same Docker volumes.
 Your server's data will be migrated automatically if needed.

-You can always find the version number of the latest release at [docs.sourcegraph.com](https://docs.sourcegraph.com) in the `docker run` command's image tag.
+You can always find the version number details of the latest release via the [changelog](https://docs.sourcegraph.com/changelog).

 - As a precaution, before updating, we recommend backing up the contents of the Docker volumes used by Sourcegraph.
 - If you need a HA deployment, use the [Kubernetes cluster deployment option](https://github.com/sourcegraph/deploy-sourcegraph).